If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 Water in the morning or early afternoon.
 A lack of sufficient watering can lead to bitter-tasting fruits.
 However, drip irrigation or soaker hose methods work best, as wet foliage can lead to leaf diseases.

 Set trellises early and guide the plants to take hold of the trellis or fence.
-Additionally, you might need to thin the seedlings so they don’t compete for water and nutrients.
+Additionally, you should thin the seedlings so they do not compete for water and nutrients.

 4. Pests and Diseases